yasinhessnawi1/Hideme_Backend/README.md

 - Combines results from multiple detection engines to improve accuracy.

 ### Document Processing
+#### Detection Result Updater:

+- Responsible for updating a detection result by processing sensitive entities extracted from PDF pages.
+- It removes specified phrases from entity texts and, if necessary, splits entities into multiple entries.

 #### Document Extractor:

 - Extracts text with positional information from documents.

-#### Entity Detector:

-- Detects sensitive entities in extracted text.

 #### Document Redactor:

 - Applies redactions to documents based on detection results.

+#### PDF Searcher:

+- Responsible for finding specific search terms within text extracted from PDFs

 ### Services